garden-io/garden/docs/using-garden/configuration-overview.md

 Garden provides three different ways to achieve this:

 1. The `scan.include` and `scan.exclude` fields in _project_ configuration files.
-2. ".ignore" files, e.g. `.gitignore` and `.gardenignore`.
+2. The [".ignore" file](#ignore-file), e.g. `.gitignore` or `.gardenignore`.
 3. The `include` and `exclude` fields in [_module_ configuration files](./modules.md#including-and-excluding-files).
+4. The `include` and `exclude` fields in _action_ configuration files (TODO: create an actions guide and add the link here).

-The first two are described below, and the module-specific includes/excludes are described in the [section on modules](./modules.md#including-and-excluding-files).
+The first two are described below.
+The module-specific includes/excludes are described in the [section on modules](./modules.md#including-and-excluding-files).
+The action-specific includes/excludes are described in the section on actions (TODO: create an actions guide and add the link here).

 ### Including and excluding files across the project